 What is Chapter 7 bankruptcy?

-The most common type of bankruptcy filed by individuals is Chapter 7, also known as “straight bankruptcy.”
+A common type of bankruptcy filed by individuals is Chapter 7, also known as “straight bankruptcy.”
 It gives the debtor the opportunity to trade in assets in exchange for wiping most of the slate clean.
-Once a Chapter 7 bankruptcy has been filed, a trustee will be appointed to collect the debtor’s assets and cash them in to pay creditors.
-In nearly all cases clients can keep all of their property.
+Once a Chapter 7 bankruptcy has been filed, a trustee will be appointed to administer the case for the court.
+In nearly all cases clients can keep their property.
 Most of the individual’s remaining debts will be discharged and creditors will be required to stop any debtor harassment.

 Are there any debts that won’t be erased by bankruptcy?

 Yes.
 You will continue to owe certain nondischargeable debts even after going through the bankruptcy process.
 These include child support, spousal support, student loans, fines and penalties for breaking the law, and most tax bills.